 Tuberculosis (TB) is an infectious, usually curable, disease.
-It’s estimated that TB killed nearly one-and-a-half million people in 2010.
+It is estimated that TB killed nearly one-and-a-half million people in 2010.
 There are various ways you can be tested for TB, including skin and blood tests and also via a chest X-ray.
 This is a common private testing requirement for many VISA applications when travelling or working abroad outside of the EU.

 You may be required to prove that you have been vaccinated against TB.
-One of our GPs can do this by providing a BCG scar certificate when confirmed by examination.
+One of our GP's can do this by providing a BCG scar certificate when confirmed by a physical examination in clinic.

-Mantoux test shows whether your body has ever been exposed to TB germs.
+The Mantoux TB test shows whether your body has ever been exposed to TB germs.
 This skin test involves injecting a substance called PPD tuberculin into the skin of your forearm.
-You will require two appointments for the Mantoux test – first to administer the test then after 48 hours to measure the results.
+You will require two appointments for the Mantoux test – the first to administer the test, then a second after 48 hours to measure the results.

-If you then need to have the BCG vaccination, confirmed by the Mantoux test results, you can have it – there is a vaccination cost of £65.
+If you then need to have the BCG vaccination, confirmed by the Mantoux test results – there is an additional vaccination cost of £65.